 Minimizes Urinary Tract Infections

-This datapoint measures the percent of long-term care residents that sustained UTI's.
-Although more of these infections may reflect poorly on a nursing home's nursing care, it can be difficult to compare between facilities due to nursing homes having inconsistent reporting standards.
+This indicates the percent of long-term stay residents who suffered from a urinary tract infection.
+Although a higher rate infections may reflect poorly on a nursing home's hygiene protocols, it is difficult to compare different facilities due to varying reporting standards.

 Appropriately Uses Anti-Psychotic Medication